pmahajan1121/TranslateExpress/README.md

 <h2>Final Project Statement</h2>
 <p align="justify">
-Language networking is being revolutionized by the innovative combination of technology and linguistic experience found in the My-AI-Translator-AITranslatorHub.
+Language networking is being revolutionized by the innovative combination of technology and linguistic experience found in the My-AI-Translator-TranslateExpress.
 With the support of Azure's strong infrastructure, it transcends linguistic borders and imagines a time when communication is limitless.

 This chapter's conclusion signifies not just the end of an application but also the beginning of a never-ending adventure exploring countless communication possibilities.
 This effort is a major step towards a more inclusive and connected world in an era characterized by global interconnection.
 </p>

-</h2><b><a href="https://aiwebappazure.azurewebsites.net/">Certainly!
+</h2><b><a href="https://translateexpress.azurewebsites.net/">Certainly!
 An alternative to "TranscendLingua" could be:

-"TranscendLingua: - AITranslatorHub Translation Web App using Azure AI Translation Service"</b></a>
+"TranscendLingua: - TranslateExpress Translation Web App using Azure AI Translation Service"</b></a>